tytydraco/yessleep/out/Six_months_ago_I_was_taken_hostage_during_a_bus_hijacking_I_know_you_havent_heard_of_it_No_one_has_and_Im_dead_set_on_figuring_out_why_Part_4.md

 Boundless fear re-energized my futile marathon.

-Not sure how long I ran for.
+Not sure how long I ran for after that.
 Could have been months, could have been minutes.
 Time was a pliable metric in the black catacombs: it was a recommendation, not a requirement.

-Eventually, I stopped moving, and a hand laid itself on my shoulder.
+Eventually, I stopped.
+Moments later, a hand laid itself on my shoulder.
 The touch felt gentle.
 Delicate.
 Part of me hoped that tenderness was a ploy.
 Something to lull me into a false sense of security while it creeped along my collarbone, looking to wrap itself around my neck and squeeze the life out of me.
 A mercy killing.
 There didn’t seem to be a physical way out of the darkness, so death appeared to be the only true exit.

 Unfortunately, that was not the hand’s intent.
 It spun my body around, and then the mouth that was attached to it spoke.